aolivier23/skyline/README.md

   once.
 I remember global atomic operations being a major source of slowdown, so I guess I should only do all of this for rays close to each other.
 Swapping out kernels dynamically from the engine GUI is starting to sound more interesting.

+##Textures

+- I can display textures on boxes and the skybox now!
+- TODO: Get oneCell working with textures.
+- TODO: I sometimes get a circular pattern of black spots on textures from about 2-3 units away.
+I think a similar visual artifact was caused by a bad choice for epsilon in gdmlRaytrace.
+- Dear ImGUI has features to integrate textures into GUIs, but it doesn't have an obvious way to select an image.
+I have to change whatever part of the OpenGL3 example consumes ImTextureID and basically write my own vertex and fragment shaders to display textures from a TextureArray2D.
+- Instead, I could display new textures on the selected object.
+I already have machinery to look up the clicked material.
+- I plan to change all objects that use a given material at once.
+In the box editor, I'll have a "Clone Material" button to change a box's material.
+I guess this would be a good place to select a material as well.